Sundeep Vira

 Research interests:

-His research interests are linked to partnerships.
-“I believe that creating networks of partnerships can greatly improve the results of your company or mission.
-There is little research that organizes this thinking in a formal theoretical way and addresses and measures the value of combined leverage.”
+His research interests are linked to partnerships and neighborhood development.
+“I believe that creating good linkages into neighborhoods, entrepreneurs and forming a network of partnerships can greatly improve the communities where we live and serve as good Samaritans.
+There is little research that organizes this thinking in a formal theory of change and measured social impact”.

 When he’s not teaching: